sandover/sandover.github.io/content/index.md

 # meta :: supernatural

-As a **Product Manager** at Supernatural (a VR fitness app, now owned by Meta) *(2022-2025)*, I helped Supernatural identify, adopt, and succeed with new technology opportunities as they appear up and down the stack.
+**Product Manager** at Supernatural (VR fitness, acquired by Meta) *(2022-2025)*.

-On the frontier side, I led a 0 → 1 exploration of an AI-powered Supernatural experience for Meta smart glasses, a category now starting to be called "AI glasses".
-Instead of the Supernatural app’s traditional pre-recorded workouts, we prototyped a dynamically-generated form of audio coaching that adapts to the user in real time.
-I co-developed three distinct product visions, created cross-org partnerships, and drove to a first functional prototype in less than a quarter.
+The most interesting work here was a 0 → 1 exploration of AI-powered coaching for Meta smart glasses.
+Instead of pre-recorded workouts, we prototyped dynamically-generated audio coaching that adapts to the user in real time.
+Three product visions, cross-org partnerships, first functional prototype in under a quarter.

-On the platform side, I led many projects, including foundational support for a signature feature, multi-player workouts (“[Supernatural Together](https://www.youtube.com/watch?v=nPbTulVYctA)”).
-I also led compliance efforts for the Washington State "My Health My Data" law, partnering closely with Meta legal to de-risk the product and keep momentum.
+I also led foundational work behind multi-player workouts (“[Supernatural Together](https://www.youtube.com/watch?v=nPbTulVYctA)”) and drove compliance with Washington State’s “My Health My Data” law in close partnership with Meta legal.

 ![supernatural](images/supernatural-hero.jpg)